aless80/Zero-Waste-Locator/README.md

 ```

 #### environment*.ts
-Do something similar for the environment variables for the Angular frontend in the ./environment.ts and ./environment.prod.ts files, which are used for development and production, respectively.
+Similarly to dotenv, set up environment variables for the Angular frontend in the ./environment.ts and ./environment.prod.ts files, which are used for development and production, respectively.

 #### Google Maps
 Get a Google Maps API key [here](https://developers.google.com/maps/documentation/javascript/get-api-key) to use Google's geolocation service.
 Place the API key in the ./src/index_INSERTKEY.html file, then rename that file to index.html.
 This allows you to use it for geocoding from the front end (see [src/app/map/map.component.ts](src/app/map/map.component.ts)).